ChrisWhealy/weather-report/README.md

     1. Edit the `host` value to point to a suitable virtual hostname for this app.
 For instance, add your userid to the front of `-weather-report`.
     1. Edit the `domain` value to point to the data centre in which your account is located
     1. Edit the end of the `TENANT_HOST_PATTERN` value to match the domain name of your data centre
+1. From the command line, change into the `target` directory.
+1. Even if you are connected to the corporate network, switch off the shell environment variables used by `npm`.
+If you don't do this, `npm` will be unable to reach SAP's Nexus server and the following command will hang.
+1. Run `npm install` to install the required node modules into the target directory
-1. From the command line, change into the directory containing the `manifest.yml` file
+1. Change up one level into the directory containing the `manifest.yml` file
 1. `cf login` to your Cloud Foundry account
 1. `cf push` the app to Cloud Foundry
-1. In your browser, run the app by visiting the webiste formed by joining the `host` dot `domain` values found in `manifest.yml`
+1. In your browser, run the app by visiting the website formed by joining the `host` dot `domain` values found in `manifest.yml`

 ## Setting Up Your Own API Key in OpenWeatherMap.org
 All API requests to OpenWeatherMap.org must contain an API Key.
 Without such a key, your HTTP request will return `HTTP 401 Not Authorised`.